fazildgr8/realsense_bot/README.md

 cd ..
 catkin_make
 ```
+### Building the Robot
+The RRR Robot is built using standard servo 3 x Clamps,1 x Long U Mount and 45deg U Mount. <br/>
 The **Arduino** code file required for flashing can be found in `arduino/ros_servo_3dof.ino` <br/>
 Connect the **three Servo's** signal pin the to `9 10 11` pins of the Arduino.
 The pin configuration can be modified within `ros_servo_3dof.ino`.